-Do you make purchases on credit when you know you don’t have the ability to pay?
+Do you make purchases on credit when you know you do not have the ability to pay?

 Do you honestly do everything that you know God wants you to do?

-Are you honest in regarding the teachings of the Bible?
+Are you honestly trying to live the teachings of the Bible?

-Are you the person that you pretend to be?
+Are you the person that others think you are?

 A true Christian is an example of honesty.
 He prospers spiritually in direct relation to his honesty before God.
 The importance of honesty in relation to our fellowman also deserves careful attention.
-Both in word and in business dealings we must preserve confidence in one another.
-In order to do this, we need to be clearly willing to make any sacrifice for the sake of truth.
+Both in word and in business dealings we must preserve conﬁdence in one another.
+In order to do this, we must be willing to make any sacriﬁce for the sake of truth.

 Truth is important enough that we should be willing to inconvenience ourselves for it.
-To save ourselves from embarrassment for the moment is a high price to pay for the loss of our integrity.
-Money gained by dishonesty is a poor payment for the defiled conscience and the eternal judgment God places on such sin.
+The loss of our integrity is a high price to pay to save us from embarrassment.
+Money, honor, and fame gained by dishonesty are poor payments for the deﬁled conscience and the eternal judgment God places on such sin.